This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Redness of the vulva and vaginal itching.

-• Pain when urinating and having sexual intercourse.
+• Pain when urinating and having sexual relations.

 • Cloudy, milky (thick), or abnormal color of urine.